GDAMining/gda-extraction/README.md

 # GDA Extraction
 This repository contains the source code to train and test Biomedical Relation Extraction (BioRE) models on the TBGA dataset.
 TBGA is a large-scale, semi-automatically annotated dataset for Gene-Disease Association (GDA) extraction.
-In addition, the repository contains scripts to compute dataset statistics and to convert other BioRE datasets in the required format. <br /> TBGA is available at: https://doi.org/10.5281/zenodo.5911097.
+In addition, the repository contains scripts to compute dataset statistics and to convert other BioRE datasets in the required format. <br /> TBGA is available at: https://doi.org/10.5281/zenodo.5911097. <br />  TBGA paper can be found at: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-04646-6

 ### Usage